b1kr3m/obsidian/07-Warehouse/P.A.R.A.md

 - 📜 **Archives** – Completed or inactive items.

 This method ensures that cybersecurity professionals, bug hunters, and CTF players keep their notes structured and easily accessible.
-## 🚀 How to Implement PARA for Cybersecurity and Bug Hunting
+## 🚀 How to Implement PARA for CyberSecurity and Bug Hunting

 ### 🔥 1. **Projects** (Active Tasks & Goals)
 > These are tasks with a clear objective and deadline.